kirnosov/GetCleanData/CodeBook.md

 Credit: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.

 ## Goal

 The run_analysis.R script will analyze both training and test data sets described above to output a tidy data set containing averaged over all measurements values of the [features of interest](https://github.com/kirnosov/GetCleanData/blob/master/variables_of_interest.txt) for each subject (defined by &rsquo;SID&rsquo; descriptor) performing each of the six activities (defined by &rsquo;activity&rsquo; descriptor).

+## Tidy data set variables

+Tidy data set variables can be mapped onto source data variables by using [this chart](https://github.com/kirnosov/GetCleanData/blob/master/variables_of_interest.txt).
+The units of these variables has to be deduced from the description provided in the source data files.

 ## Project stages